Steve Backshall: Personal life

 On 16 September 2015, Backshall and Olympic champion rower Helen Glover announced their engagement on holiday in the Namib Desert.
 The couple married at Prussia Cove, Cornwall, on 10 September 2016.

 In March 2018, it was announced that Backshall and Glover were expecting twins.
 In April, Glover stated that one of the twins had died, but that she and Backshall were "hopeful for the remaining baby to arrive this summer".

 On 24 July 2018, the couple announced the birth of their baby boy.
 On 17 January 2020, the couple announced the birth of their twins, a boy and girl.
 All their children's names have Cornish connections, as Glover was born in Cornwall.
-Backshall lives in Cookham, Berkshire.
+The family live in Land's End, Cornwall.

-Backshall is fluent in Japanese, Indonesian and Spanish.
+Backshall is conversant in Japanese and Indonesian, following time spent in both countries.
 In 2020, Backshall began learning Welsh and took part in the second season of the S4C programme Iaith ar Daith, in which he was mentored by fellow presenter Iolo Williams.